Dukes Bring Plenty Of Talent Into The Sun Belt

 In a college sports era in which roster continuity can hardly be counted on, James Madison coach Lauren Steinbrecher appreciates the level of talent returning for the Dukes volleyball squad as it prepares for its first season in the Sun Belt Conference.

-Among the JMU players back is last year’s CAA Player of the Year, Miette Veldman.
+Among the JMU players back is last year’s Colonial Athletic Association Player of the Year, Miette Veldman.
 The junior outside hitter had 303 kills last season as the Dukes went 17-7 overall and 11-5 in conference play.
 This JMU team should once again be tough around the net with three of last year’s four leaders in kills returning, including Sophia Davis (253 kills) and Elizabeth Helmich (132).

 “It’s huge,” Steinbrecher said.
 “I think we’ve been young for a couple of years.
 So hopefully we’ll get to reap the benefit of that the next two seasons.
 We’ve got the same team, plus or minus one or two players, that we had last year for the next two years.
 Having the bulk of your team there certainly makes preseason much easier.”